HB9HUS/notes-on-learning-cw/README.md

 In my experience reality can look different than these documents, but many of the things in there are sound and make sense.

+Some points I would like to mention are:
+- Respond with the speed of the othe station if you can (slower is always ok)
+- Respect if someone sends "QRS" (send slower)
+- Only answer stations you can properly hear
+- Be polite and ignore inpolite behaviour
+- before sending, listen and ask QRL?

 ### Abbreviations
 CW is a slow form of communication.
 To increase the density of information, we use many abbreviations and the so called Q-Codes (see next section).
 When you first have a look at lists with these, you can easily feel overwhelmed by their length.
 But fear not in practice, only few of them are frequently used.
 You just have to learn the most frequent ones and can postpone the rest to later.